 But within the Quaker system, where women were allowed to speak at the women’s meetings, Sarah’s voice was again discounted and discouraged.
 When the abolitionist movement asked her and her sister Angelina to speak out publicly on abolition, this was frowned upon by the Quaker sect the sisters had committed themselves to.

 Feeling the sting of sexism when she was trying to address the atrocity of racism, Sarah began to speak out about the need for equal rights for women as well.
 She was soon told by the abolitionist movement to tone it down because she was doing that cause a disservice by bringing up the “woman question.”
-Leave the woman issue out of it, you are upsetting our base (heard that one before), she was told.
+Leave the woman issue out of it, you are upsetting our base, she was told.

 But she felt it so keenly, (and had all her life) and now, being told that she could not speak to her beliefs around racism and slavery because she was a woman and that she also must silence her opinions on the inequity of the sexes, only added more salt to the already open and gaping wound.